-- Institutional: Many universities, schools, nursing homes, hospitals and even museums save money on heating costs by using anthracite.
-Case histories demonstrate that anthracite-burning furnaces cut fuel bills nearly in half. - Industrial: Anthracite is used as a heat source, and/or reducing agent in plants and factories in a number of industries.
-The consistent quality and cost reduction compared to other material choices allows plants to concentrate monies in other areas.
+Institutional: Many universities, schools, nursing homes, hospitals and even museums save money on heating costs by using anthracite.
+Case histories demonstrate that anthracite-burning furnaces cut fuels bills nearly in half.

-- Commercial: Businesses, apartment buildings, banks, airports and ski lodges throughout the Northeast benefit from the economical and environmentally-sound attributes of Pennsylvania anthracite. - Municipal: Municipalities use anthracite for water.
+- Industrial: Anthracite is used as a heat source, and/or carbon additive for steel making plants and factories in a number of industries.
+The consistent quality and cost reduction compared to other material choices allows plants to concentrate monies in other areas. - Commercial: Businesses, apartment buildings, banks, airports and ski lodges throughout the Northeast benefit from the economical and environmentally sound attributes of Pennsylvania anthracite. - Municipal: Municipalities use anthracite for water filtration.